.

 Throughout the festivals there are neighborhood competition, from drumming, to flag twirling, games of tug of wars, sword fighting, and anything else people did for fun more than 1000 years ago.

 The plaza is prepared with bleachers, the road is covered in dirt, and the center lawn is packed with on lookers.
-Everyone in the pageant is dresses for the occasion.
+Everyone in the pageant is dressed for the occasion.
 Even the church bells play an important role in the festivities.

 THE MILITARY